Breast Reconstruction After Partial Mastectomy

 At Lawrence Plastic Surgery, we have been performing breast reconstruction following partial mastectomy and total mastectomy for over 20 years.
-We are constantly looking at new techniques and exploring the latest ideas to help you achieve a good long-term cosmetic result from your cancer operation.
-Our board certified plastic surgeon, working with a dedicated staff that includes a certified plastic surgery nurse, will work with you and your other doctors every step of the way.
-Please use this guide as a starting point to exploring your options.
-We’re here to help any way we can.
+We are constantly looking at new techniques and exploring the latest ideas to help you achieve good long-term cosmetic results from your cancer operation.
+Our board-certified plastic surgeon, working with a dedicated staff that includes a certified plastic surgery nurse, will work with you and your other doctors every step of the way.
+Please use this guide as a starting point to explore your options.
+We’re here to help in any way we can.

 Many patients have breast cancer that can be effectively treated without removal of the entire breast.
 Your general surgeon removes the tumor, along with a margin of surrounding normal tissue, in an operation known as a partial mastectomy or lumpectomy.
 After a period of healing, this is often followed by radiation treatments to the affected breast.

 The appearance of the breast following partial mastectomy and radiation can often be quite good, with the breast maintaining good shape and symmetry relative to the opposite breast.
 The shape and size of the breast before surgery, the location and size of the tumor and the response of the breast tissues to radiation all influence the cosmetic outcome of the surgery.